History of regulation

 - Primary purpose: To regulate the water outflow from Lake Winnipeg into the Nelson River.

-- Secondary purpose: To take advantage of a 7.3-m operating head (waterfall) at the site to produce electricity.
+- Secondary purpose: To take advantage of a 7.3-metre operating head (waterfall) at the site to produce electricity.

 Its powerhouse and spillway control the outflow from Lake Winnipeg.
 It has a capacity of 135 megawatts.